COMMUNIA-Association/DSM-directive-cultural-heritage/art7-9.md

 1. Member States shall provide that a collective management organisation, in accordance with its mandates, may conclude a non-exclusive licence for non-commercial purposes with a cultural heritage institution for the reproduction, distribution, communication to the public or making available to the public of out-of-commerce works or other subject-matter permanently in the collection of the institution, irrespective of whether all rightholders covered by the licence have mandated the collective management organisation, provided that:

-    (a) the collective management organisation is, on the basis of mandates from rightholders, sufficiently representative of rightholders in the relevant type of works or other subject-matter and of the rights which are the subject of the licence;
+    (a) the collective management organisation is, on the basis of mandates from rightholders, directly affected by the licence or representation agreements based on such mandates, sufficiently representative of rightholders in the relevant type of works or other subject-matter and of the rights which are the subject of the licence;

     (b) equal treatment is guaranteed to all rightholders in relation to the terms of the licence.

     1a.
-Member States shall provide for an exception or limitation to the rights provided for in Articles 2 and 3 of Directive 2001/29/EC, Articles 5(a), (b), (d) and (e) and 7(1) of Directive 96/9/EC, Article 4(1)(a) and (b) of Directive 2009/24/EC, and Article 11(1) of this Directive, in order to allow cultural heritage institutions to make available out-of- commerce works or other subject-matter that are permanently in their collections for non-commercial purposes, provided that:
+Member States shall provide for an exception or limitation to the rights provided for in Articles 2 and 3 of Directive 2001/29/EC, Articles 5(a), (b), (d) and (e) and 7(1) of Directive 96/9/EC, Article 4(1)(a) and (b) of Directive 2009/24/EC, and Article 11(1) of this Directive, in order to allow cultural heritage institutions to make available online copies of out-of- commerce works or other subject-matter that are permanently in their collections for non-commercial purposes, provided that:

     (a) [the author or any other identifiable rightholder was informed individually at least six months before the use, unless this turns out to be impossible, and] the name of the author or any other identifiable rightholder is indicated, unless this turns out to be impossible;

-    (b) such works or other subject-matter are made available on dedicated non- commercial portals [which are accessible on the premises of cultural heritage institutions].

     1b.
 Member States shall provide that the exception or limitation referred to in the previous paragraph only applies to types of works or other subject- matter for which no collective management organisation exists that fulfils the conditions referred to in point (a) of paragraph 1.